George Schlieps

-George Schlieps (1894-1977) was a Russian violin maker/ Luthier (of German origins), who came from a family of musicians.
+George Schlieps (1894–1977) was a Russian violin maker/ Luthier (of German origins), who came from a family of musicians.

-Born in St. Petersburg, Russia.
+He was born in St. Petersburg, Russian Empire.
 His uncle was the illustrious composer Alexander Glazunov.

-While in Russia, studied law and made cabinets as a hobby.
-Studied violin making with Ernst Geisser.
-Worked in Viipuri, Finland and operated a shop in Helsinki.
+While in Russia, he studied law and made cabinets as a hobby.
+He studied violin making with Ernst Geisser.
+He worked in Viipuri, Finland, and operated a shop in Helsinki.